 Several manufacturers offer ready-made winter bikes, complete with mudguards.
 If you have the money, these can be a good option.
 If you don't have that sort of budget, then a second-hand bike can be a good starting point.

 How do you look after a winter bike?

-Look after your winter machine as you would your regular one – check over components regularly, and pay particular attention to rim wear, brake block wear, the condition of your tyres, bottom bracket, headset and hub bearings.
+Look after your winter machine as you would your regular one - check over components regularly, and pay particular attention to rim and disc rotor wear, brake block and disc brake pad wear, the condition of your tyres, bottom bracket, headset and hub bearings.